-Treatment Supportive Care Cornerstone of treatment; includes rest and hydration.
+Symptomatic Treatment Essential part of management; focuses on alleviating symptomatic Treatment Supportive Care Cornerstone of treatment; includes rest and hydration.
 Fever Management Antipyretics such as paracetamol or ibuprofen are used to reduce fever.
-Hydration Intravenous hydration recommended if the patient is dehydrated and cannot tolerate oral hydration.
-Respiratory Support Supplemental oxygen may be required in severe cases, using high-flow nasal cannula or mechanical ventilation, especially for high-risk patients.
-High-Risk Groups Patients with pre-existing respiratory or cardiac diseases, or those with weakened immune systems are at higher risk and may need closer monitoring.
+Hydration Intravenous hydration recommended if the patient is dehydration cannot tolerate oral hydration.
+Respiratory Support Su High-Risk Groups Patients with pre-existing respiratory or cardiac diseases, or weakened immune systems are at higher risk and may no monitoring.
 Recovery Rate Most patients recover fully with appropriate care.
 Prevention Measures Isolation of hMPV patients to prevent the spread of the disease.
-Vaccine Availability No vaccines currently available; several candidates tested in rodents and non-human primates show promise but not yet in humans.
-Secondary Complications If secondary bacterial infection (e.g., pneumonia), antibiotics may be prescribed.
+Vaccine Availability No vaccines currently available; several candidates tested in renon-human primates show promise but not yet in human primates show promise show promise show primates and primates show promise show Secondary Complications If secondary bacterial infection (e.g., pneumonia), antibiotics may be prescribed.